forbesmyester/esqlate/README.md

  * [Esqlate Front](../esqlate-front) talks to Esqlate Server and provides a web based interface to the user.

 ## What still needs to be done?

+ * SERVER: Currently the server writes one result file which is a JSON document, which could conceivably be huge.
+This should probably include only the first n rows and the rest be fed into a separate [ndjson](http://ndjson.org) document.
+ * SERVER: Currently results are wrote to the local disk.
+These will grow so we need some form of process to delete these documents when they are of a certain age.
+ * SERVER: Currently we write files to the local disk, there should be an option to write these to Amazon S3 or similar.
+This will also enable high availability configurations.
+ * SERVER: Support other databases.